briandleahy/clean-code-notes/README.md

     The three laws of TDD are:
     1. You may not write production code until you have written a failing unit test.
     2. You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
-    3. You may not write more production code than is sufficient to pass the currenlty failing test.
+    3. You may not write more production code than is sufficient to pass the currently failing test.

     Following these laws will give you hundreds of tests, covering all of your code base.
 2.  *Keep the tests clean and readable.*